CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 Authorized Capital: up to 920,000,000 of common shares

-(Approved at the Extraordinary General Assembly of June 24, 2013)
+(Approved at the Extraordinary and Annual General Meeting of April 27, 2016)

 1.1.
 Admission to the Special Listing Segment.
-With the Company's admission to the special listing segment known as the BM&FBOVESPA S.A. – Bolsa de Valores, Mercadorias e Futuros ("BM&FBOVESPA") Novo Mercado, the Company and its shareholders, officers and members of the Board of Auditors, when installed, are subject to the provisions of the Listing Regulation of BM&FBOVESPA ovo Mercado ("Novo Mercado Regulations").
+With the Company's admission to the special listing segment known as the BM&FBOVESPA S.A. – Bolsa de Valores, Mercadorias e Futuros ("BM&FBOVESPA") Novo Mercado, the Company and its shareholders, officers and members of the Fiscal Council, when installed, are subject to the provisions of BM&FBOVESPA’s Novo Mercado Regulations ("Novo Mercado Regulations").

 2. Headquarters.
-The Company is headquartered in the city of São Paulo, State of São Paulo.
-By resolution of the Board, the Company may install and close branches, agencies, warehouses, offices, and other establishments in Brazil or abroad, to these Bylaws.
+The Company is headquartered in the city and state of São Paulo.
+By resolution of the Board, the Company may install and close branches, agencies, warehouses, offices, and other establishments in Brazil or abroad, pursuant to these Bylaws.

-3. Corporate Purpose.
-The Company's corporate purpose is: (a) the manufacture, trade, import, export, storage, distribution and transportation: (i) of timber products, in any of its forms and purposes, and products and byproducts related or similar services, (ii) chemicals, alcohol- chemical, petrochemicals and their derivatives, (iii) products of metals, ceramics and natural and synthetic plastics, and other products for general construction, as well as products and byproducts related or similar services, (b) afforestation, reforestation and extraction of its production, on land owned by the Company or leased from third parties to supply its industrial needs, (c) electricity generation and trading, (d) technical and administrative services related the Company's corporate purpose, and (e) the Company's participation in other companies, as a stockholder or shareholder.
+3. Object.
+The Company's corporate purpose is: (a) the manufacture, trade, import, export, storage, distribution and transportation of: (i) timber products, in any of their forms and purposes, and products and byproducts related or similar services; (ii) chemicals, alcohol- chemical, petrochemicals and their derivatives; (iii) products of metals, ceramics and natural and synthetic plastics, and other products for general construction, as well as products and byproducts related or similar services; (b) afforestation, reforestation and extraction of its production on land owned by the Company or leased from third parties to supply its industrial needs; (c) electricity generation and trading; (d) technical and administrative services related to the Company's corporate purpose; and (e) the Company's participation in other companies, as a quota holder or shareholder.